ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-skills/technical-skills/python-programming.md

 ## Installing Python

-Now that you have an intuitive understanding of how the Python programming language works, you are ready to install it on your own computer!
+Now that you have an intuitive understanding of how a program written in the Python programming language works, you are ready to install it on your own computer!

 [^1]: Many proactive programmers benefit from using